Geeks gone wild

 ESC will help mitigate crashes when someone is going into a curve too quickly by using the inner wheel.
-Rollover Stability Control will help an SUV or CUV with center of gravity crashes, but how could Brown help prevent any of the 50,000 curve-related crashed that happen every year?
+Rollover Stability Control will help an SUV or CUV with the center of gravity crashes, but how could Brown help prevent any of the 50,000 curve-related crashes that happen every year?

 They called the program Curve Control (CC).
 A software program that uses all the other programs on the vehicle to sense when a driver is losing control in a curve and will reduce the vehicle ten miles per hour per second.

 Brown was given a promotion to Chassis Integration manager and Dan Eisele stepped in as Engineer for Curve-Control.

 Eisele is a 35-year old geek.
 Looking at him, you envision him spending way too many hours behind a computer running his hand through his hair to figure out another algorithm.

 The program took Eisele and his group eighteen months to develop.
 Unlike the geeks at Microsoft or Apple who write a piece of software and upload it on their computer, Eisele had to upload the software to a car and then drive the car around the test track in Dearborn, MI to see if the software worked.

 Eisele said there was only one “big oops.
 The software cut in too far and too hard.”
 Fun for a drifter or a race car driver, not so much for a software geek.